Actify

 Buddy Welcome Message (Pre-Day 1)

-Hey [Name] -- I'm [Buddy], your buddy for the first few weeks at [Company].
+Hey [Name] — I'm [Buddy], and I'll be your buddy for the first few weeks at [Company].
 I'm on the [Team] team and I've been here [X] months/years.
-Insider tips: - Best coffee: [location] - Slack channels to join: [2-3 channels] - First-week survival tip: [something honest and helpful] I'll grab you for lunch on day 2.
-No agenda, just food and answers to whatever questions come up.
+A few things that'll actually help: - Best coffee in the building: [location] - Slack channels worth joining right away: [2–3 channels] - One thing nobody tells you in orientation: [something honest] I'll grab you for lunch on day 2 — no agenda, just food and whatever questions have stacked up by then.
 See you [start date]!

 New Hire Introduction Post (Team Channel)

 [Name] is joining us on [date] as [role]!
-Before [Company], they [one interesting detail about background or interests].
-Fun fact: [something personal they shared during interviews, with their permission].
-Their buddy is [Buddy Name].
-Say hi when you see them around -- and if you have a favorite lunch spot, share it here.
+Before [Company], [one genuinely interesting detail about their background or interests — not just job history].
+Fun fact: [something personal they okayed during interviews].
+Buddy: [Buddy Name].
+Say hi when you see [Name] around — and if you have a lunch spot recommendation, drop it here.

 Week-2 Mini Project Brief

-Project: [Name] Team: [New hire names] + [Veteran names] Deadline: [Friday of week 2] What we need: [Clear, specific deliverable] Why it matters: [How this helps the actual team] Resources: [Links, contacts, tools] This is real work, not a training exercise.
-Your fresh perspective is the whole point.
+Project: [Name] Team: [New hire names] + [Veteran names] Deadline: Friday of week 2 What we need: [Specific, concrete deliverable] Why it matters: [Honest answer — how this actually helps the team] Resources: [Links, contacts, tools they'll need] This is real work, not a training exercise.
+You're two weeks in, which means you still see things we've stopped noticing.
+That's the whole point.
 Questions?
 Ask [Veteran Name] or drop them in [Slack channel].

 30-Day Check-In Script (for Buddy)

-Quick check-in questions (keep it casual, 15 min max): 1.
-What's surprised you most so far? (good or bad) 2.
-Is there anyone you want to meet that you haven't yet?
-3. Anything that's confusing that nobody's explained?
-4. On a scale of 1-5, how 'settled' do you feel?
-If they say 3 or below on question 4, flag it to the manager (with the new hire's knowledge).
-If 4+, you've done your job.
+Keep it casual — 15 minutes max, coffee optional: 1.
+What's surprised you most so far? (could be good, could be weird) 2.
+Anyone you've wanted to meet but haven't had a chance?
+3. Anything that's still confusing that nobody's explained yet?
+4. On a scale of 1–5, how settled do you feel?
+If they say 3 or lower on question 4, loop in their manager — with the new hire's knowledge.
+If 4 or above, you've done the job.

 What to Expect When You Run This Playbook